paepcke/pymysql_utils/README.md

 The only known reason for forcing Python only is a known incompatibility between openssl 1.1.1[a,b,c] and mysqlclient (as of Jul 29, 2017).

+To have pymysql_utils use the Python-only pymysql library, do this:
+1. Copy pymysql_utils/pymysql_utils_SAMPLE.cnf to pymysql_utils/pymysql_utils.cnf
+2. Inside this new config file, change

+       FORCE_PYTHON_NATIVE = False
+   to
+       FORCE_PYTHON_NATIVE = True
 ```